rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

-# Design Document - Timetabling System using Neo4j
+# Design Document - Timetabling System Using Neo4j

+> Author:	Rebecca Kane, G00320698

 This is the Design Document for timetabling system using Neo4j, completed as part of 3rd Year Software Development module Graph Theory.
 The document outlines my reasoning for the general structure of the database, as well as some useful example queries.

 ## Introduction

 For this project, we were asked to design a prototype database that would store timetabling information.
-Information was to relevant to Galway Mayo Institute of Technology and could be obtained through GMIT's own timetabling website or by other means.
+Information was to be relevant to Galway Mayo Institute of Technology and could be obtained through GMIT's own [Timetabling Website](http://timetable.gmit.ie/) or by other means.

 When running any query in Neo4j that filters relationship type, make sure autocomplete is off.
 If not, the correct nodes will display all of their relationships, not just the filtered ones.

 ## How Data Was Obtained

-Before starting anything in the database, I gathered information from the GMIT [Timetabling Website](http://timetable.gmit.ie/sws1617/(S(315aqmvve2tdkz45b3n32z55))/default.aspx).
+Before starting anything in the database, I gathered information from the GMIT [Timetabling Website](http://timetable.gmit.ie/) under "Academic Year 2016/17" and "Programmes".

 I selected the following, repeating for each year of the course -